FruitDiv/skm-translate/scripts/Readme.md

 Initialize an empty set or list covered_genes.

-For each method in the list: ["MCScanX", "ensembl-compara", "PLAZA", "OrthoDB", "RBH", "FastOMA"]
+For each method in the list: ["MCScanX", "ensembl-compara", "PLAZA", "OrthoDB", "RBH", "FastOMA"] OR ["MCScanX", "ensembl-compara", "PLAZA", "OrthoDB", "FastOMA", "RBH"]

 For every row in the data table dt: